natemc/qiss-clj/README.md

 * get rid of :pass-global-env
 * if special form
 * date and time types
-* string, casting and parsing with $
+* casting and parsing with $
 * better console output
-* vector conditional form of ? (or maybe if automatically vectorizes)
+* vector conditional form of ? (or maybe the if form automatically vectorizes)
 * more ascii file I/O options
-* be smart about indentation to reduce the need for ;
+* be smart about indentation to reduce the need for ; (or use \ after whitespace as line-continuation)
 * learn APL and J to steal ideas
 * promote longs to doubles for =
 * fuzzy comparison of doubles
 * over and scan on state transition matrices
-* experiment with make-array etc
+* experiment with make-array etc instead of using clojure vectors
-* threads just to see what's possible?
+* threads just to see what's possible - expose clojure's stm

-## License

-Copyright © 2015 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.